-Its northern location and westerly winds which blow in moist air from the North Sea mean that Hamburg travelers should always be prepared for rain.
-In case you get caught in some Hamburg rain, here are weatherproof ideas to get the best out of the city.
+The weather is unpredictable in Germany and Hamburg's northern location and westerly winds which blow in moist air from the North Sea mean that visitors to the city should always be prepared for rain.
+In case you get caught in some legendary Hamburg regen (rain), here are weatherproof ideas to get the best out of the city.

 Hamburg is home to a trio of architectural gems that house one of the most impressive art collections in Germany.
 Kunsthalle Hamburg is dedicated to over 700 years of European art, from medieval altars to modern paintings by German artists Gerhard Richter and Neo Rauch.